 US Department of Commerce: Will limit the scale of government subsidies to chip companies China Ministry of Commerce: Disrupting international trade | Blog Post

-This week, the U.S. House of Representatives finally approved the Chip and Science Act, which would allocate about $52 billion to boost semiconductor manufacturing and research.
+This week, the U.S. House of Representatives finally approved the Chip and Science Act, which would allocate regarding $52 billion to boost semiconductor manufacturing and research.
 Biden is expected to sign the legislation next week.

 There have been criticisms in the United States that large chip subsidies will only benefit chip companies and fall into the pockets of corporate executives.